Adelaide Hills Council

 Adelaide Hills Council is a local government area in the Adelaide Hills of South Australia.
-It is in the hills east of Adelaide, the capital of South Australia, and extends from the South Para Reservoir in the north to the Mount Bold Reservoir in the south.
+It is in the hills east of Adelaide, the capital of South Australia.
+It extends from the South Para Reservoir in the north, to the Mount Bold Reservoir in the south.

+History

 The council was established in 1997 by the amalgamation of the District Council of East Torrens, the District Council of Gumeracha, the District Council of Onkaparinga and the District Council of Stirling.

 Council

+Council consists of 13 Elected Members comprising a Mayor, and 12 Ward Councillors.
+Valleys Ward is represented by five Council Members and the Ranges Ward is represented by seven.

+The Chief Executive Officer (CEO) is appointed by the Council.

+The current CEO is Mr. Greg Georgopoulos who was appointed in July 2023.